nircl/ManualTesting/README.md

 # ManualTesting
-Test Cases for a Banking application
+Test Scenario's & Test Cases for a Banking application.